coorasse/coorasse.com.github.io/_posts/2022-01-12-rails_bootstrap_importmaps.md

 ## Rails default

-By default, Rails 7 provides a new option `--css=bootstrap`, but with my great surprise, this option adds both `jsbundling-rails`, `cssbundling-rails`, a `package.json` and `esbuild`.
+By default, Rails provides an option `--css=bootstrap`, but with my great surprise, this option adds both `jsbundling-rails`, `cssbundling-rails`, a `package.json` and `esbuild`.

 **Not as expected.
 Not what I want.**